rachana-bs/cd-project/README.md

 # cd-project
-Compiler Design mini project on implementation of lex and yacc
+Compiler Design mini project on implementation of parser using lex and yacc tools

-The project has been implemented both with C library and lex and yacc tools.